 A very common condition, hypertension, or high blood pressure, is when the force of blood against your artery walls is too high.
 Because blood pressure is a measure of how much blood your heart pumps and how resistant your arteries are to blood flow, narrow arteries generally means high blood pressure.
 Over time, high blood pressure can cause many health problems including heart disease.

-The board-certified pediatric cardiologists at Children’s Heart Institute specialize in treating and managing hypertension in children.
+The board-certified pediatric cardiologists at The Children’s Heart Institute, a member of John Hopkins Medicine, specialize in treating and managing hypertension in children.
 Learn more about hypertension and schedule your child’s appointment at any of our 12 pediatric cardiology offices in Maryland and Virginia today.

 While high blood pressure is often grouped into one general category, there are actually two categories:

 Primary hypertension is when there is no direct cause.
 This type most commonly occurs in adults, and develops over the course of a number of years.